keithyin/mynotes/Language-Framework/tensorflow/advanced/tensorflow 源码概览.md

   // attr's type field.
   // TODO(josh11b): Add some examples here showing best practices. map<string, AttrValue> attr = 5;

-  message ExperimentalDebugInfo {
-    // Opaque string inserted into error messages created by the runtime.
-    //
-    // This is intended to store the list of names of the nodes from the
-    // original graph that this node was derived.
-For example if this node, say
-    // C, was result of a fusion of 2 nodes A and B, then 'original_node' would
-    // be {A, B}.
-This information can be used to map errors originating at the
-    // current node to some top level source code. repeated string original_node_names = 1;

-    // This is intended to store the list of names of the functions from the
-    // original graph that this node was derived.
-For example if this node, say
-    // C, was result of a fusion of node A in function FA and node B in function
-    // FB, then `original_funcs` would be {FA, FB}.
-If the node is in the top
-    // level graph, the `original_func` is empty.
-This information, with the
-    // `original_node_names` can be used to map errors originating at the
-    // current ndoe to some top level source code. repeated string original_func_names = 2;
-  };

-  // This stores debug information associated with the node.
-  ExperimentalDebugInfo experimental_debug_info = 6;
 };
 ```